-- A personal appointment such as getting a haircut, applying for a passport, taking a driving test, or responding to a traffic citation will not be considered an excused absence. - All absences will be recorded as unexcused (AU) until the High School office receives notification from parent/guardian within 24 hours after the student's return or a doctor's note.
-Additional consequences will be incurred for truancy. - o Students will receive no credit for work missed due to truancy. - o Unexcused absences will affect final exam exemption eligibility.
+- A personal appointment such as getting a haircut, nails done, oversleeping, or responding to a traffic citation will not be considered an excused absence. - All absences will be recorded as unexcused (AU) until the High School office receives notification of the excused absence within 24 hours after the student's return. - Students will receive no credit for work missed due to truancy. - Students who are 15 minutes late to a class will have an unexcused absence until the office receives the proper communication authorizing the missed time. - Unexcused absences will affect final exam exemption eligibility.